SaanmoiyolNyibiam/alx-backend-javascript/README.md

-This is the repository for my alx projects during my three months of specialization
+This repository is for my alx specialization projects on backend javascript